EDUCBA Logo

 • Useful in predicting month wise and year wise sales

-• Commonly used in all FMCG, Financial and Investment companies to determine the growth of future sales.
+• Commonly used in all FMCG, Financial, and Investment companies to determine future sales growth.

 Recommended Articles